 It’s not every day that you see an indie game from an obscure Russian developer making headlines and creating an insane amount of hype online.
 Aside from the occasional No Man’s Sky, a majority of small-scale projects usually fly under the radar in favor of AAA titles with bigger marketing budgets.
 However, that’s far from the case when it comes to Atomic Heart, an upcoming first-person shooter currently being produced by Mundfish, a small Russian game studio consisting of 20 developers.

 The game first started making rounds back in July 2018 after Mundfish released a trailer where we took a first look at Atomic Heart’s bizarre, sci-fi inspired setting.

 While the trailer’s depiction of creepy robots, tentacle monsters, and an alternate, technological-obsessed Soviet Russia were more than enough to ignite the interest of potential players, several strange controversies surrounding the game’s development have proved just as entertaining.

-Here, we’ll be covering everything you need to know about Atomic Heart, including its release date and the latest news regarding story and gameplay.
-Additionally, we’ll be discussing rumors surrounding the game’s development and how Mundfish plans to address player concerns.
+Here, we’ll be covering everything you need to know about Atomic Heart, including its release date and the latest news regarding the storyline and gameplay.
+Additionally, we’ll be discussing rumors surrounding the game’s development and how Mundfish plans to address players’ concerns.
 Make sure to check back as we’ll be updating this story following any new announcements.